MurdoMaclachlan/oscr/README.md

 4. Once you've rerun the program, each comment older than the cutoff should be deleted.
 By default, it will search every 10 minutes, and you can then either leave the program running in the background to delete posts in real time as they reach the cutoff, or you could turn recur off in your config file and manually run it every now and then.

-To update the program to a newer version, run `python3 -m pip install --upgrade cdremover` or `pip3 install --upgrade cdremover` in your command line.
+To update the program to a newer version, run `python3 -m pip install --upgrade oscr` or `pip3 install --upgrade oscr` in your command line.

 ## Editing the Config File

-Once properly intialised, there should be a `config.json` file in the following directory: `[your home folder]/.cdremover`.
+Once properly intialised, there should be a `config.json` file in the following directory: `[your home folder]/.oscar`.
 Its contents will look like this:
 ```
 {
     "config": [